haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-glycan/index.md

 * **Step 7:** Specify the residues for the second molecule.
 For this, unfold the "Molecule 2 - parameters" if not already unfolded.

-Here we want to select the full glycan as passive, as we don't know whether all the monosaccharide units take part in the interaction.
+Here we want to select the full glycan as passive, as we do not know whether all the monosaccharide units take part in the interaction.

 <a class="prompt prompt-info">Automatically define passive residues around the active residues -> **uncheck** (checked by default)
 </a>